swahilipothub/changemaker/README.md

 Navigate to http://localhost/admin and ensure the static assets load correctly.

-You can also verify in the logs -- via docker-compose -f docker-compose.prod.yml logs -f -- that requests to the static files are served up successfully via Nginx:
+You can also verify in the logs -- that requests to the static files are served up successfully via Nginx: -- via

+$ docker-compose -f docker-compose.prod.yml logs -f

+get into web shell and execute commads directly

+$ docker-compose -f docker-compose.prod.yml exec web /bin/sh

 Ensure the default Django tables were created: